 The average height of a male dog is between 27 and 30 cm and 25 to 28 cm for the females.
 The weight is about 3 kg.

 This dog is an excellent companion for both children and older people.
 He is serious, very loving and affectionate to his master.
 Playful and cheerful, the Bichon Frise is obedient and loves to surprise and entertain his owners.

 Puppies of this breed need a lot of attention, love to do tricks and be praised.
 They adapt easily in any environment and are always happy.
-The Bichon Frise loves to play and romp around and therefore is not suitable for people who do not like to spend much time outside.
-He is a good choice as a pet for people with experience in raising dogs and for those without.
+The Bichon Frise loves to play and romp around outdoors and therefore is not suitable for people who do not like to spend much time outside.
+He is a good choice of pet for people with experience in breeding dogs and for those without.